"We Love and Grow Our Students!"

 Medications to be taken during school hours must be brought to school and delivered to the school nurse or designated adult in the ORIGINAL container with all labels intact.
 Over the counter medications should only be sent to school for a specific condition your child is known to experience.
 Whenever possible, medications should be given before or after school.
 All medications must be accompanied by parental permission and prescription medication also require written authorization from the prescribing physician or health care provider.
 Herbals, food supplements, alternative medicinal products, and other items that do not have FDA approval also require a written order from a prescribing health care provider in addition to a parent signature.

 The permission for school administration of medication form is available at your child’s school and through the district’s web site.
 A record of all medications administered at school will be kept for each student.
 Only those students who have met all of the requirements to self medicate, will be allowed to keep medications on their person.
 All other medications will be kept at school and must be picked up by a responsible adult when the medication is discontinued, expired, or at the end of the school year.
+Medication cannot be stored at school over the summer and will be discarded on the last day of the school year unless prior arrangements have been made.
 Medications are not sent home with students.
 At the time a prescription is filled, ask your pharmacist to prepare a separate bottle labeled for school use.

 If medications are needed on a field trip, the parent/guardian is encouraged to provide the medication in the original pharmacy-labeled bottle with only the dosage(s) needed for the trip along with the consent form signed by the health care provider.
 The nurse cannot repackage any medications and will need to send the student’s medication bottle containing all of their medication on the field trip if a bottle containing only the required dose is not provided.
 If over the counter medications are necessary, please purchase and send the smallest size available for this medication along with the consent form signed by your health care provider.
 If your student will require medication on the field trip that is not currently being given at school you will need to turn the medication, along with the required consent forms into the school nurse one week prior to the field trip.
 This allows time for the nurse to verify that there are not any problems with the medication and/or consent forms and to train the teacher to properly assist your student with their medications.